-Despite his father's misgivings, Luigi Chinetti, Jr., became a professional race driver, and went on to win his category at Le Mans in 1971, driving a 365 GTB/4 Daytona.
-Although now in his early sixties, the author can personally vouch for Chinetti's driving skills on the race track, having spent time with him on the Fiorano track testing new Ferraris.
+Despite his father's misgivings, Luigi Chinetti, Jr., became a professional race driver and went on to win his category at Le Mans in 1971, driving a 365 GTB/4 Daytona (shown here at Le Mans 1973).
+The author can personally vouch for Chinetti's driving skills having spent time with him on the Fiorano track testing new Ferraris.
+Bernard Cahier/Getty Images